Jean Knight: Later years

 After leaving Stax, Knight recorded songs for various small labels, but was not able to gain any more recognition, and ended up performing and touring the local oldie circuit.
 Things changed in 1981, when Knight met local producer Isaac Bolden, who signed her to his Soulin' label.
-Together, they came up with a song entitled "You Got the Papers but I Got the Man," an answer song to Richard "Dimples" Fields' record, "She's Got Papers On Me"; that song was leased to Atlantic Records for national release.
+Together, they came up with a song entitled "You Got the Papers but I Got the Man", an answer song to Richard "Dimples" Fields' record, "She's Got Papers On Me"; that song was leased to Atlantic Records for national release.
 Soon, Knight found herself touring consistently.
-In 1985, Knight gained more recognition when she covered Rockin' Sidney's zydeco novelty hit, "My Toot Toot," and found herself in a chart battle with Denise LaSalle's version.
+In 1985, Knight gained more recognition when she covered Rockin' Sidney's zydeco novelty hit, "My Toot Toot", and found herself in a chart battle with Denise LaSalle's version.
 While LaSalle's version reached the top ten in the United Kingdom, Knight's version was the more successful in the U.S., reaching No. 50 on the pop chart.
-Knight was then given a chance to perform it on the TV variety show Solid Gold.
+Knight was given a chance to perform it on the TV variety show Solid Gold.
 The song also became Knight's only hit in South Africa, reaching No. 3.

 Although Knight waited twelve years to come out with another recording, she continued touring and performing engagements all over the world, particularly in the Southern states.
 In 2003, Knight performed her biggest hit, "Mr. Big Stuff", on the PBS special Soul Comes Home.
 Knight continued to tour and make live performances, often with such artists as Gloria Gaynor.
 In October 2007, the Louisiana Music Hall of Fame honored Knight for her contributions to Louisiana music by inducting her.
 Knight's song "Do Me" appeared on the 2007 Superbad soundtrack.

-Personal
+Personal life and death

-Knight has been married at least twice and has at least one child.
-Knight married Thomas Commedore and together they had a son, Emile Commedore.
-In the early 1970s, Knight was married to New Orleans longshoreman Earl Harris.
+Knight was married at least twice and had at least one child.
+Knight married Thomas Commedore and together they had a son.
+In the early 1970s, she was married to New Orleans longshoreman Earl Harris.

+Knight died at a hospital in Tampa, Florida, on November 22, 2023, at the age of 80.
+Her family released a statement saying: "Beyond touring, recording studios, Ms. Knight loved cooking delicious Creole dishes for family and friends, celebrated Mardi Gras with several local krewes, and proudly served on the Louisiana Music Commission."